Kristina01111000/Drws_site/README.md

-- need to buy constant contact
+- need to buy constant contact -> then set up the emails for the 30 day challenge